grnet/kamaki/docs/setup.rst

 There are two kinds of configuration options:

 * kamaki-related (global)
-    interface settings and constants of the kamaki internal mechanism, e.g. colors in the output, maximum threads per connection, custom logging or history files, etc.
+    interface settings and constants of the kamaki internal mechanism, e.g., colors in the output, maximum threads per connection, custom logging or history files, etc.

 * cloud-related
     information needed to connect and use one or more clouds.
-There are some mandatory options (URL, token) and some advanced / optional (e.g. service-specific URL overrides or versions)
+There are some mandatory options (URL, token) and some advanced / optional (e.g., service-specific URL overrides or versions)

 Kamaki comes with preset default values to all kamaki-releated configuration